southworks/aws-cdi-samples/samples/html-motion-graphics-overlay/README.md

 EXECUTE ... -role transmitter
 or
 EXECUTE ... -role receiver
-or the default role
+or (default role)
 EXECUTE ... [-role both]
 ```

-Additional parameters are necessary when transmitting across the network.
+Additional parameters are necessary to communicate across the network when using two machines.

 On the transmitter side, the **-remote_ip** parameter specifies the IP address of the receiver.
 You can also provide a local IP address with the **-local_ip** parameter, although this is not required unless the machine has multiple network interfaces and you wish to select a particular one.
 To choose a port number different from the default value, use the **-port** parameter.
 For example: